MediaBilly/Poisson-Equation-Parallel-Solver/README.md

 # Poisson Equation Parallel Solver
-A parallel algorithm to solve Poisson equation using Jacobi with Successive Over-Relaxation(S.O.R) algorithm.
+A parallel algorithm to solve [Poisson Equation](https://en.wikipedia.org/wiki/Poisson%27s_equation) using Jacobi with Successive Over-Relaxation(S.O.R) algorithm.

 The goal of this project was to develop a parallel program that numerically solves Poisson's equation: